njohnson68/CS_4395_Portfolio/README.md

 ## Text Classification
 In [this](npj190000_textclassification1.pdf) program, I practiced using Naive Bayes, Logistic Regression, and Neural Networks with sklearn.
 I chose a text classification data set from Kaggle to perform these three approaches on.
 The data set contains tweets about the 2022 FIFA World Cup and their sentiments (neutral, positive, negative).

+## ACL Paper Summary
+In [this](npj190000_acl_paper_summary.pdf) paper, I chose a paper to write about from the Proceedings of the Association for Computational Linguistics' 60th Annual Meeting.
+The paper I chose is entitled "Should a Chatbot be Sarcastic?
+Understanding User Preferences Towards Sarcasm Generation".
+My summary includes sections about things like the problem addressed by the paper, prior work, and unique contributions made by the authors in this particular study.